 A lot of the time, a minor software glitch is the reason why speakerphone is not working on your iPhone.
 Restarting your iPhone will shut down all of its programs and functions normally, which can usually resolve minor software problems.

 To turn off your iPhone, press and hold the power button until slide to power off appears on the display.
-If you have an iPhone X, press and hold the Side button and either volume button until the same slider appears.
-Then swipe the slider from left to right to turn off your iPhone.
+If you have an iPhone with Face ID, simultaneously press and hold the side button and either volume button until the same slider appears.
+Then, swipe the slider from left to right to turn off your iPhone.

-Wait a few seconds, then press and hold the power button (Side button on iPhone X) until the Apple logo appears on the center of your iPhone’s display.
+Wait a few seconds, then press and hold the power button or side button until the Apple logo appears on the center of your iPhone’s display.